symfony/symfony-docs/book/doctrine/orm.rst

 -------------

-In the overview we already described the only necessary configuration option to get the Doctrine ORM running with Symfony 2.
+In the overview we already described the only necessary configuration option to get the Doctrine ORM running with Symfony2.
 All the other configuration options are used with reasonable default values.

 This following configuration example shows all the configuration defaults that